p: 207-518-6600 | f: 207-541-7445

 Prevention of Kidney Stones

 Prevention of kidney stones involves blood testing, stone composition analysis, and specialized urine testing.
 Often hydration and dietary changes can be used to prevent stone formation, but in some cases medication can be beneficial.
-Our specialized kidney stone center involves the multi-disciplinary expertise of nephrologists, endocrinologists, and dieticians when appropriate.

 The doctors at Fore River Urology are skilled in the evaluation, treatment, and prevention of kidney stones.
 They will review all options, personalized to your individual situation.
 For an appointment, please call 207-518-6600.